 It’s now been more than two years since I originally painted my backsplash so I thought it would be helpful to share an update on how it has held up and how it looks now.

-I actually recently repainted my backsplash, but not because it had any problems.
 In fact, I felt very comfortable painting the backsplash a second time because it had help up so well the first time.

-As I finished up other projects in our budget kitchen makeover, our kitchen was looking entirely too white.
 The white cabinets weren’t going anywhere and I wasn’t about to tackle repainting the countertops, which meant the backsplash needed to change.

 I decided to repaint the backsplash in my favorite dark blue shade: Sherwin Williams Blue Mystery.
 And since I was making changes, I decided to give a new stencil a try as well and used this Santa Ana tile stencil.